 During the summer 2019 term of NASA’s DEVELOP National Program, participants used geospatial data and technologies to investigate, analyze, and monitor several issues around the world.
 Some of the topics explored throughout the term included agriculture, agroforestry, biodiversity, changing ecologies, conservation, energy, fire, health, invasive species, natural disasters, urbanization, and water resources.
 Each project completed by a DEVELOP team is conducted in partnership with agencies or organizations local to the study area.
 Fundamental to the analytical and geospatial component of each of these projects is NASA Earth science remote sensing data.
-Several of these projects used data distributed by the Land Processes Distributed Active Archive Center (LP DAAC), including data collected by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor aboard NASA’s Terra satellite, the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor aboard NASA’s Terra and Aqua satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (S-NPP) satellite, and NASA’s Shuttle Radar Topography Mission (SRTM), which flew aboard the space shuttle Endeavor in 2000.
+Several of these projects used data distributed by the Land Processes Distributed Active Archive Center (LP DAAC), including data collected by the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) sensor aboard NASA’s Terra satellite, the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor aboard NASA’s Terra and Aqua satellites, the Visible Infrared Imaging Radiometer Suite (VIIRS) sensor aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (S-NPP) satellite, and NASA’s Shuttle Radar Topography Mission (SRTM), which flew aboard the space shuttle Endeavour in 2000.

 A map created by the DEVELOP team showing a proposed corridor location through areas of optimal jaguar habitat.